 Should the house be appraised at the value of the purchase agreement, with no repairs required, the process is all set to move forward.
 If not, the buyer has the right to cancel the contract, moving the process back to the negotiation stage.
-This, in turn, can tack on extra time to closing and possibly add a few unforeseen repair expenses for you.
+This, in turn, can tack on extra time to closing and possibly add a few unforeseen repair expenses.

-However, you can prepare in the same way as the inspection by creating easier access to utilities, electrical systems and appliances, and making sure the house looks its best.
+However, a seller can prepare in the same way as the inspection by creating easier access to utilities, electrical systems and appliances, and by making sure the house looks its best.

 Traditionally, a home buyer uses a financing contingency to establish a period of time to apply for a mortgage and/or close on a loan.
 Basically, it’s an understanding between the home buyer and seller that the offer is contingent on being able to secure financing for the house.

-During this time, you’re still responsible for maintaining the property.
+During this time, you as the seller are still responsible for maintaining the property.
 This means keeping the home insurance on the property, maintaining the use of all utilities and ensuring that when you leave, the home is in the same condition.

-Understanding the time frames and contingencies that occur after you accept an offer will give you a smooth and easy transition when selling your home.
+Understanding the necessary steps, time frames and contingencies that occur after you accept an offer will give you a smooth and easy transition when selling your home.

 As a seller, you’ll want to start preparing for your home inspection.
 As a buyer, speaking with a lender about approval or preapproval to ensure that your financial situation will not cause any road bumps is the single best thing you can do to expedite the post-offer process.
 Why not get started today with Rocket MortgageⓇ?